Automotive industry in South Africa: Public charging infrastructure

+Manufacturing

-South African factories have built motor vehicles and light truck models since the 1920s, which were during Apartheid era.
-Manufacturers have historically been concentrated in the provinces of the Eastern Cape, Gauteng and KwaZulu-Natal.
+South African factories have built motor vehicles and light truck models since the 1920s.
+Manufacturers have historically been concentrated in the provinces of the Eastern Cape, Gauteng, and KwaZulu-Natal.

+The modern automotive industry in South Africa was launched in 1995, and has since provided a large number of exports to countries around the world.
+Over the years, numerous global automotive manufacturers have granted production licenses to South African factories.
+Companies producing in South Africa can take advantage of low production costs, as well as access to new markets as a result of trade agreements, such as those established with the European Union (EU) and the Southern African Development Community (SADC).

-Large component manufacturers with bases in the country are Arvin Exhaust, Bloxwitch, Corning and Senior Flexonics.
-There are also about 200 automotive component manufacturers in South Africa, and more than 150 others that supply the industry on a non-exclusive basis.
+Large component manufacturers with bases in the country include Arvin Exhaust, Bloxwitch, Corning, and Senior Flexonics.
+There are also around 200 automotive component manufacturers in South Africa, and more than 150 others that supply the industry on a non-exclusive basis.

 The Department of Trade and Industry's Motor Industry Development Programme (MIDP), which ran from 1995 to 2012, provided a major boost to auto manufacturing in South Africa.

-Its successor is the Automotive Production and Development Programme (APDP) which aims to achieve local production of 1.2 million vehicles annually by 2020.
+Its successor was the Automotive Production and Development Programme (APDP).

+BAIC

+Beijing Automotive Group developed a factory in 2018 outside Gqeberha.
+The facility claims a production capacity of 50,000 units per annum.
+As of July 2024, no vehicles are in full production, with the facility running a skeleton staff, although it plans to fully assemble the Beijing X55 locally, and begin constructing the Foton Tunland G7 from 2027.